mgdotdev/libRL/README.md

 This Library is to include all of the programs, functions, and methods developed at the University of Missouri-Kansas City under NSF grant DMR-1609061.

-installation instructions:
-the module can be installed via pip
+The libRL module can be installed via pip

         pip install git+https://github.com/GreenScarz/libRL-package